jayruin/web-epubs/plugins/pagimg/README.md

 Args:

 * `-s`, `--suffixes`: list of files suffixes to process.
 If not specified, all files will be processed.
 For example, to process all images, one might use `--suffixes .jpg .png`.
-* `directory`: positional arg of the path to the directory to process.
+* `directory` (positional): the path to the directory to process.
 Will recursively process all subdirectories as well.

 ## autonav